jazzyisj/save-tts-messages/README.md

 # Play and Save TTS Messages + Message History

 ## What is this?
 This is more or less an answering machine (remember those?) for your TTS messages.
-When you play a TTS message that you want saved under certain condtions (ie. nobody is home), you will call the **Play or Save TTS Messsage** script `script.play_or_save_message` instead of calling your tts service directly.
+When you play a TTS message that you want saved under certain condtions (ie. nobody is home), you will call the script **Play or Save TTS Messsage** `script.play_or_save_message` instead of calling your tts service (or Alexa notify) directly.
 The script will decide whether to play the message immediately, or save it based on the conditions you specify.
+If a saved tts message is repeated another message is not saved, only the timestamp is updated to the most recent instance.

 Messages are played back using the **Play Saved TTS Messages** script `script.play_saved_tts_messages`.
-Set an appropriate trigger (for example when you arrive home) in the **Play Saved Messages** `automation.play_saved_messages` automation to call this script automatically.
+Set an appropriate trigger (for example when you arrive home) in the automation  **Play Saved Messages** `automation.play_saved_messages` automation to call this script automatically.

 Saved messages will survive restarts.

 **BONUS - OPTIONAL TTS MESSAGE HISTORY**

-This components in this package will also record messages to a TTS history file to  `/config/www/tts_message_history.txt` using the built in [file integration](https://www.home-assistant.io/integrations/file/).
+This default components in this package will also record messages to a TTS history file to  `/config/www/tts_message_history.txt` using the built in [file integration](https://www.home-assistant.io/integrations/file/).

-**You must manually create a blank file `/config/www/tts_message_history.txt` and restart Home Assistant after installing this package for tts message history to function.**
+**You must manually create a blank file `/config/www/tts_message_history.txt` and restart Home Assistant after installing this package for tts message history to function.**  The tts_message_history.txt file can also be *cleared* at any time, **but not deleted**.

-The tts_message_history.txt file can be *cleared* at any time, **but not deleted**.
+Note that it takes a moment for the last message to be recorded in the history file.

 If you don't want to use message history just delete the indicated sections of code.